paddy-exe/GodotVisualShader-Extras/README.md

 ## ℹ️ Contributing
 You can contribute by:
 * giving feedback
 * reporting issues
 * creating PRs to solve standing issues
+* adding more nodes that you find useful yourself in a PR
+* using the library and spreading the word 📰

+* giving feedback
+* reporting issues
+* creating PRs to solve standing issues